-(4) IF JOHN PAPERS GIVE-alt-speeding-up, SECRETARY WILL HAPPY.
+(5) IF JOHN PAPERS GIVE-alt-accelerating, SECRETARY WILL HAPPY.
 'If John gives papers at an accelerating rate, the secretary will be happy.'
 (ASL, Kuhn and Aristodemo 2016)

 These results will be important for our purposes, since we will show that repetition-based nominal plurals can also make iconic contributions, and that these too can be at-issue.
-This result falls under a broader generalization, discussed in Schlenker 2016f: in spoken and sign language alike, it appears that iconic modulations of words and signs can have an at-issue status - unlike co-speech gestures, for instance, which have been claimed to be non-at-issue, for instance in Ebert and Ebert 2014 and Schlenker 2016b, f.
+This conclusion falls under a broader generalization, discussed in Schlenker, to appear d: in spoken and sign language alike, iconic modulations of words and signs can have an at-issue status - unlike co-speech gestures, for instance, which have been claimed to be non-at-issue, for instance in Ebert and Ebert 2014 and Schlenker to appear c, d.

-It should be added that Henderson 2016 investigates pluractional ideophones in some Mayan languages, drawing an explicit connection to the iconic effects of sign language pluractionals discussed by Kuhn and Aristodemo.
-He does not mention similar effects with nominal plurals, however - and some aspects of his analysis suggest that he takes his spoken language effects to be in principle restricted to constructions that have an event-related semantics.
+It should be added that Henderson 2016 investigates pluractional ideophones in some Mayan languages, drawing an explicit connection with the iconic effects of sign language pluractionals discussed by Kuhn and Aristodemo.
+Henderson does not mention similar effects with nominal plurals, however - and some aspects of his analysis suggest that he takes his spoken language effects to be in principle restricted to constructions that have an event-related semantics.